like101101/like101101/README.md

 - 🎓 &nbsp; Undergraduate Junior at BU, majoring Computer Science and Statistic.

-- 🌱 &nbsp; Growing to be a software / system engineer.
+- 🌱 &nbsp; Growing to be a software engineer.